Atypical antipsychotic: Pharmacodynamics

 Whether the anhedonic, loss of pleasure and motivation effect resulting from dopamine insufficiency or blockade at D2 receptors in the mesolimbic pathway, which is mediated in some part by antipsychotics (and despite dopamine release in the mesocortical pathway from 5-HT2A antagonism, which is seen in atypical antipsychotics), or the positive mood, mood stabilization, and cognitive improvement effect resulting from atypical antipsychotic serotonergic activity is greater for the overall quality of life effect of an atypical antipsychotic is a question that is variable between individual experience and the atypical antipsychotic(s) being used.

-The term "atypical" for antipsychotics often related to their ability possessing a more friendly epms-side effect profile is usefull as a quick description to name the most basic difference between typicals and atypicals.
-And in general this seems fitting for most of the substances compared to each other, but it isn't a rigorous rule fitting for all substances rather it has some exceptions like risperidone triggering parkinsonian symptomps allready slightly above its clinical dose in some cases, aripiprazole and other third generation atypicals though having partial agonism and a reduced parkinsonian risk having a high possibility for akathasia, which is sometimes more quality of life threatening then epms, through its extreme occupancy of d2 receptors and many low-potency typical antipsychotics (used often for calming patients, not as maintenance therapy) having some strong compensatory 5ht2a and anticholinergic binding usually referred to atypicals.

 Terms

 Inhibition.
 Disinhibition: The opposite process of inhibition, the turning on of a biological function.
 Release: Causes the appropriate neurotransmitters to be discharged in vesicles into the synapse where they attempt to bind to and activate a receptor.
 Downregulation and Upregulation.

 Binding profile

 Note: Unless otherwise specified, the drugs below serve as antagonists/inverse agonists at the receptors listed.